aminnie/EVM-Deck/README.md

   - Sends MIDI CC or SysEx messages
   - Configurable port, channel, and message data
   - **Visual Feedback**: Keys flash for 100ms after sending:
-    - Offwhite background for successful sends
+    - White background for successful sends
     - Red background with error message for failed sends
   - See [MIDI Support](#midi-support) for details